 Founder and CMO, ODI Medical, Professor of Thoracic Surgery, Microcirculation Researcher & Transplant Surgeon

 Nader Moazami, MD

 NYU Langone Medical Center, Professor of Cardiothoracic Surgery and Surgical Director, Heart Transplantation & Mechanical Circulatory Support

-Dr. Moazami recently joined the NYU Langone Medical Center as the Surgical Director of Heart Transplantation and Mechanical Circulatory Support and as a Professor in the Department of Cardiothoracic Surgery.
+Dr. Moazami joined the NYU Langone Medical Center as the Surgical Director of Heart Transplantation and Mechanical Circulatory Support and as a Professor in the Department of Cardiothoracic Surgery in 2017.
 Previously, Dr. Moazami served as director of surgery for transplants and left ventricular assist device (LVAD) implantations at the Cleveland Clinic.